Doctrinal Standards of The United Methodist Church

-The Articles of Religion were edited and adapted by John Wesley and the first Methodists from the Articles of Religion of the Church of England (1563).
+The Articles of Religion were edited and adapted by John Wesley from the Articles of Religion of the Church of England (1563).
 John and Charles Wesley were priests in the Church of England, and many of the first Methodists were members of it.
 The Methodist Episcopal Church slightly adapted them in the early years of the denomination (before 1808) for use in the United States of America.

 Wesley's Sermons and Notes on the New Testament

 In his day, John Wesley was a popular preacher.
 He often published sermons in inexpensive tracts, many of which were quite popular.
 He also published collections of sermons he titled Sermons on Several Occasions.
 Much of what we know of Wesley’s theology is contained in these sermons.